22 December, 2017

 Qantas Airways, Asiana Airlines, Korean Air, Jetstar and Jeju Air fly non-stop between Australia and South Korea.

-The cheapest airline that flies from Australia to South Korea is AirAsia X.
+Royal Brunei Airlines is the cheapest airline that flies from Australia to South Korea.

-Qatar Airways is the best airline to fly from Australia to South Korea.
-If you would like direct flights then Qantas Airways is best.
-AirAsia X is the best low-cost airline.
+Singapore Airlines is the best airline to fly to South Korea from Australia.
+Qantas Airways is the best if you would like direct flights.
+AirAsia X is the best budget airline.